Applicable plans

 Even though you can select it from the 'Add Field' dropdown list, an aggregation will create a formula field.
 An aggregation is essentially a formula-building wizard that makes it easier to build formulas using references.

-When you create a new aggregation, it will recognize which reference fields are included in your collection, and pull number fields from inside those references.
+When you create a new aggregation, it will recognize which reference fields are included in your list, and pull number fields from inside those references.

-For example, if you have referenced three tasks from your project tasks collection in a main project collection, you can use an aggregation field to sum the cost of those tasks so you can calculate the total sum of the project.
-You could do the same thing with items from a billing collection linked to a customer in your customer's collection, you can create an aggregation that sums the totals of the invoices into a 'Total lifetime value' field.
+For example, if you have referenced three tasks from your project tasks list in a main project list, you can use an aggregation field to sum the cost of those tasks so you can calculate the total sum of the project.
+You could do the same thing with items from a billing list linked to a customer in your customer's list, you can create an aggregation that sums the totals of the invoices into a 'Total lifetime value' field.
 Every time you add a new invoice to that customer, the total lifetime value will be updated to include it.

 Text fields

-As soon as you have added your formula, click "Create" to apply it to your collection.
+As soon as you have added your formula, click "Create" to apply it to your list.

 Aggregate field values